aryn-ai/sycamore/README.md

 poetry install --no-root
 ```

 Next, generate the grpc/protobuf code.
-Due to some weirdness in the way protobuf python handles imports I wrote a script that screws with the directory structure (only for the grpc generate call).
+This will create a subdirectory called `proto_remote_processor` that contains the generated code.
 Once the grpc code is generated you can install the package itself.
 ```
 make build_proto
 poetry install
 ```

-Now, assemble a zip for the opensearch plugin by following the directions in [that repo](https://github.com/aryn-ai/opensearch-remote-processor).
-Copy the resulting zip into `docker/` and then build an opensearch image
+Now, build an opensearch image with the [remote-processor-plugin](https://github.com/aryn-ai/opensearch-remote-processor) installed.
 ```
-cp ../opensearch-remote-processor/build/distributions/remote-processor-2.12.0-SNAPSHOT.zip docker
-docker build -t rps-os -f docker/Dockerfile.os docker
+docker build -t rps-os -f docker/Dockerfile .
 ```

 Also build a docker image for the remote processor service itself